Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Preliminaries

-Although the CDT can widely be used in classification \cite{park2018cumulative} and estimation \cite{rubaiyat2020parametric} problems, the CDT framework is defined only for positive density functions.
+Although the CDT can widely be used in classification \cite{park2018cumulative} and estimation \cite{rubaiyat2020parametric} problems, it is defined only for positive density functions.
 Aldroubi et al.~\cite{aldroubi2022signed} proposed the signed cumulative distribution transform (SCDT) as an extension of the CDT to general finite signed signals.